 Zipcode is an anonymous blogger (well, duh, since I’m using her nickname).
 There was a really good photo taken of the two of us, but I had to crop her out for privacy reasons.

 There was a Hot Biker Guy we were all drooling over — I believe we christened him Hottest Guy at the Biker Bash.
 This is a low-quality photo Zipcode took with her cell phone (I stole it from her MySpace page).
 This photo does not do him justice.

 I felt like going for a walk after Zipcode dropped me off at home that evening, so I texted someone who I thought might like to accompany me on said walk.
 This person ended up being busy and didn’t answer in time, so I ended up going on a Long Ass Walk all by myself.
 And by “Long Ass Walk” I mean that I literally walked for an hour and a half.
 I must have walked for miles around Old Town last night.

 Friday night I was out with some friends in the same area.
 We were talking about how in Old Town there are some really nice streets and some really nice, very expensive homes — but depending on the street, if you go over a block or so you’re suddenly in a not-so-nice neighborhood.
 And that’s exactly what I noticed last night on my Long Ass Walk.

-Another notable occurrence from the weekend: my friend Tripp came over on Saturday and was kind enough to show me how to load my bicycle on my bike rack so that it doesn’t wobble around and scare me with its unsteadiness (I’ve not transported my bike via car since I bought it in June for fear that it would come unhooked and be smashed to bits on the highway).
-We also took our bikes for a spin on the Mt.
-Vernon Trail, so he has the official distinction of being the first person to accompany me on a non-solo bike ride since I bought my bike a few months ago.
+Another notable occurrence from the weekend: my friend Tripp came over on Saturday and was kind enough to show me how to load my bicycle on my bike rack so it doesn’t wobble around and scare me with its unsteadiness (I’ve not transported my bike via car since I bought it in June for fear it would come unhooked and be smashed to bits on the highway).
+We also took our bikes for a spin on the Mount Vernon Trail, so he has the official distinction of being the first person to accompany me on a bike ride since I purchased my bike a few months ago.
 Thanks for the company, Tripp!